lindhor/geoportal-server-catalog-wiki/OGC_API_Records.md

 ## Adding an OGC API Records service

+To add an OGC API Records service:
-First, go to the settings tab and add the catalog.
+- Go to the settings tab and add the catalog.
-Enter the link to the OGC API Records service.
+- Enter the link to the OGC API Records service.
 For the time being, use the ```/items``` URL

 ```
 https://demo.pygeoapi.io/master/collections/dutch-metadata/items
 ```

-Select Profile: 'OGC API: Records'
+- Select Profile: 'OGC API: Records'

-Give the entry a name
+- Give the entry a name

-Click the 'save' button (yep, the floppy disk)
+- Click the 'save' button (yep, the floppy disk)

 ## Searching the OGC API Records service
 on the Find tab: